<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3) Alexandria History Museum at The Lyceum

 The Lyceum has a long history of bringing culture and education to Alexandria residents.
-Once a library, Civil War hospital, office of the Chamber of Commerce, and the country’s first Bicentennial Visitor’s Center, the Lyceum is the perfect location for first-time museum-goers to take in a broad view of Alexandria’s historical significance.
+Over time it's served as a library, Civil War hospital, office of the Chamber of Commerce, and the country’s first Bicentennial Visitor’s Center.
+The Lyceum is the perfect location for first-time museum-goers to take in a broad view of Alexandria’s historical significance.

 4) Fort Ward Museum & Historic Site